HeapSpace/website/content/_root/mismo.en.md

 We are Heapspace.
-Since 2004 we’ve been working on establishing tech and entrepreneurial spirit in Serbia through knowledge sharing and developing local and regional IT scene.
+Since 2004 we’ve been working on the development of local and regional tech environment.

 Together with other organisations and companies, we create a habitat where business can thrive.
 We have overseen the organisation of over 100 events.
 For three consecutive years, we’ve organised one of the biggest tech conferences in the Balkans – Heapcon.